 Damage to the environment

 All types of production – fashion included – takes its toll on the Earth’s resources.
 For example, an estimated 8,000 chemicals are used in the process of transforming raw materials into garments; these chemicals then enter freshwater sources causing devastating pollution and damage to local people’s health.
-In fact, 350,000 famers die every year from pesticide poisoning; the total number of poisonings of cotton producers annually is estimated to be an astonishing 77 million.
+In fact, 350,000 famers die every year from pesticide poisoning; the Revival Collective estimated that the total number of poisonings of cotton producers annually to be an astonishing 77 million.

 According to research by not-for-profit organisation Canopy, more than 150 million trees are logged every year and turned into textile fabrics such as rayon and viscose – placed end to end, those trees would circle the Earth a total of seven times.
 This deforestation destroys the natural habitats of animals and has put 80% of the Earth’s land animals at risk of extinction.
 According to Netflix’s new nature documentary, Our Planet, Borneo has lost one third of its jungle to deforestation in the last 40 years, reducing the number of clouded leopards to less than 400 – in 2017, there were 754 and a 2006 estimate was 1,500 - 3,200.